 Recall from our earlier discussion of self-concept that we develop a sense of who we are based on what is reflected back on us from other people.
 Our parents, friends, teachers, and the media help shape our identities.
 While this happens from birth, most people in Western societies reach a stage in adolescence where maturing cognitive abilities and increased social awareness led them to begin to reflect on who they are.
 This begins a lifelong process of thinking about who we are now, who we were before, and who we will become (Tatum, B. D., 2000).

-Our identities make up an important part of our self-concept and can be broken down into three main categories: personal, social, and cultural identities (Table 1.1).
-We must avoid the temptation to think of our identities as constant.
-Instead, our identities are formed through processes that started before we were born and will continue after we are gone; therefore, our identities aren't something we achieve or complete.
+Our identities make up an important part of our self-concept and can be broken down into three main categories: personal, social, and cultural identities (see Table 1.1 "Personal, Social, and Cultural Identities" below).